kevinsullivan367/NBA-Draft-Status-by-NCAA-Conference/README.md

-**🏀 Power Five and the NBA Draft**
+🏀 Power Five and the NBA Draft

-**Summary**
+📌 Summary

-This project analyzes how playing in a Power Five NCAA conference affects a basketball player's chances of being drafted into the NBA.
-Using data from 2011–2021, I run probit and instrumental variable (IV) models to estimate the impact of conference affiliation while controlling for performance and physical stats.
+This project explores whether playing in a Power Five NCAA conference affects a basketball player's chance of being drafted into the NBA.

-**Key Question**
+Using data from 2011–2021, I estimate the impact of conference affiliation using probit and instrumental variable (IV) models, while controlling for player performance and physical stats.

+❓ Key Question
 Does playing in a Power Five conference increase the chances of being drafted?

-**Data & Methods**
+📊 Data & Methods
+Data:

-Data: NCAA men’s basketball stats (2011–2021) from Sports Reference
+NCAA men’s basketball stats (2011–2021) from Sports Reference

 Methods:

 Probit regression

-Extended probit with IV to address endogeneity
+Extended probit with IV (to address endogeneity)

-Controls: Player stats, height/weight, year, and more

-**Main Finding**
+Controls:

+Player stats (e.g., points, assists)

+Physical attributes (height/weight)

+Year fixed effects

+🔍 Main Finding
-Even after controlling for performance and physical attributes, ACC and SEC players are significantly more likely to be drafted.
+Even after controlling for performance and physical characteristics, ACC and SEC players are significantly more likely to be drafted.

-**Software**

-Stata (cleaning and analysis)
+💻 Software
+Stata: Data cleaning and analysis